poap-xyz/sane-data/README.md

 You might have other assumptions than I did when creating this template.
 Chief among them, consider:

-1. Whether the `.babelrc.js` settings make sense for your project
+1. Whether the `esbuild.mjs` settings make sense for your project